V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mvuku : union, act of uniting, coming together, confluence

-– mvukula : invitation / caprice, whim
+– mvukula : invitation / whim, caprice

 – mvula : rain, year

-– mvulukutu : size of a person, greatness of a person
+– mvulukutu : size of a person

-– mvulunga : indocility, indecisiveness
+– mvulunga : indocility, intractability, disobedience

 – mvuluzi : liberator, saviour